Microwave Caramel Sauce

 - butter – my preference here is unsalted butter, but if you only have salted, you can use it.
 Just cut back a little bit on the amount of salt you add.

-- brown sugar – I used light brown sugar here, but dark brown sugar works just as well (and is also great in my flat iron steak marinade).
+- brown sugar – I used light brown sugar here, but dark brown sugar works just as well (and is also great in my flat iron steak marinade and balsamic steak marinade).

 - cream – heavy whipping cream is what you want to use for this caramel.
 You could try half and half, but your caramel will be much thinner and not as rich, so I don’t really recommend it.
 Buy a big container of cream and make coconut creme brulee or chocolate creme brulee this weekend!